stack-of-tasks/sot-doc/doc/CatkinBuildTools.md

 This memo explains how to create and handle a super build (set of packages) workspace of the SoT with catkin tools. catkin tools should not confused with catkin_make.
 They can be installed independently from ROS.

+Two solutions are possible:

+ * Installing the SoT third party dependency from robotpkg binaries.
+ * Installing the SoT third party dependency from robotpkg sources.

+The first solution is the fastest and is recommended to stay up-to-date with the core development team.
+The disadvantage is that the software environment might be unstable if the binary packages are updated continously.

+To have a stable environment it is possible to freeze the binary packages coming from robotpkg (by imposing the version) or to use the second solution.

+Practically it is possible to have both the binary packages in ```/opt/openrobots``` to follow the latest development and to have the source packages in ```/home/user/own_stable_install``` develop your own functionnalities.

+The last solution is to use docker.

 \subsection memo_catkin_tools_quick_start Quick start

 \subsubsection memo_catkin_tools_quick_start_required Required packages